timklge/karoo-tilehunting/README.md

 After saving your code, the app will try to download the activities and your explored tiles.
 The app will then draw the outlines of your explored and unexplored tiles onto the map when you start a ride.

-Please note that it will only draw the tiles close to your current location, regardless of where you pan on the map.
+Please note that currently, only tiles close to your current location are drawn, regardless of where you pan on the map if you unlock it.

 The following colors are used: